jacktrusler/elohim/README.md

 # ELOHIM

 We made this svelte app to be able to quickly add friends to two teams.
 Mostly made for LAN games but can be used whenever you want to include skill levels of any kind.
 There's an option to randomize the teams if you prefer or add players to each team manually, but the original idea was to balance the teams by ELO hence the name.
+The website can be found at [elo.emersoncloud.net](https://elo.emersoncloud.net).

 ## How Balancing Works